Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/ai-in-law-and-legal-practice.md

 ---
-title: Ai in Law and Legal Practice
+title: AI in Law and Legal Practice
 description:
 layout: blog
 date: 2020-01-27T20:57:24.000+01:00
 featured_image: "/img/upload/ai-in-law-and-legal-practice.jpg"
+summary: 'Artificial Intelligence has been applied in the juridical domain for several years now.
+Edgar Alan Rayo researched the current state of AI in legal practice. '

 ---
 Artificial Intelligence has been applied in the juridical domain for several years now.
 Edgar Alan Rayo researched the current state of AI in legal and wrote an interesting [article](https://emerj.com/ai-sector-overviews/ai-in-law-legal-practice-current-applications/).